Mason-mjones/MS285/README.md

 Data

-This data will be in the form of KML file type that I will import from my bathymetry post processing software.
+This data will be in the form of KML file type or a xyz file depending on with the past groups used as their eporting raster file for editing in ArcGIS.
+This Data will then be complied into one folder with each file name being the data at which the survey was conducted.
+This will help the model recognize the evolution of the canyon wit htime stamps.

+Model

+I will use a classification model to learn and understand how the nearshore bathymetry has changed ove the course of 20 years then use that data for it to then output future bathymetry profiles.
+I'll prompt the model to output me files for each year for the next 20 years.

 Analysis

-I will use a classification model to learn and understand how the nearshore bathymetry has changed ove the course of 20 years then use that data for it to then output future bathymetry profiles.
-I will then overlay this into ArcGIS or Google Earth for viewing.
+After the model has ran I will then overlay the new output KML files Google Earth for viewing and targeting large failures that have occured.
+Once i have found the main erosional events (assuming that this canyon truely is in a state of erosion and had not reach a new equalibrium) I will do a raster subtraction to quatify cubic meters of sediment lost into the canyon.